Ranz-Lab/drosophila-snRNAseq/02_annotation/README.md

 # 02_annotation

-This directory contains scripts and outputs for cell type annotation and composition analysis of single-nucleus RNA-seq data from *Drosophila* testis and ovary.
+This directory contains scripts for cell type annotation and composition analysis of single-nucleus RNA-seq data from *Drosophila* testis and ovary.
 This stage defines biologically meaningful clusters, visualizes marker gene expression, and confirms cell type progression using trajectory inference.
 All steps were performed on Harmony-integrated Seurat objects from `01_cross_species_integration`.

 ---